 Does eating eggs increase my cholesterol levels?

-Eggs do have cholesterol, but studies show they don’t raise cholesterol levels for most people.
+Eggs have cholesterol, but studies show they don’t raise cholesterol levels for most people.
 It’s about your whole diet and lifestyle.

 What is the difference between LDL and HDL cholesterol?